knewplay/book-programming-essential/programming-fundamentals/chapter10.md

 In web development, the 'front-end' is what you, as the user, see and interact with on a website.
 It's all the client-side parts - the design, the buttons, and the layout.
 On the other side, the 'back-end' is the server-side of things.
 It does all the behind-the-scenes work like processing your requests, accessing and managing databases, and sending back data to the front-end.

+As more of our daily life moves online, the skills learned in web development become increasingly valuable, opening doors to creating exciting and impactful digital experiences for everyone.

 ## Learning Resources

 ## Staying Current: The Programmer’s Growth